 On November 13, 2015, we entered into an Asset Purchase Agreement, or the Kevelt APA, with AS Kevelt, an Estonian biotech company, or Kevelt, and Pharmsynthez.
-Effective April 27, 2016, we closed the transaction contemplated by the Kevelt APA.
-In connection with the closing, the Company issued 100,500,000 shares of its common stock to Pharmsynthez.
-In addition, Pharmsynthez converted all convertible notes (in the principal amount of \$6.5 million plus accrued interest of approximately \$300,000), issued by the Company to Pharmsynthez in 2015 and 2016 into 45,310,156 shares of our common stock.
-Pursuant to the Kevelt APA, Kevelt and Pharmsynthez, transferred to us certain intellectual property rights with respect to Virexxa, and the worldwide rights to develop, market and license Virexxa for certain uses, except for excluded uses within the Commonwealth of Independent States (CIS).
+Pursuant to the Kevelt APA, Kevelt and Pharmsynthez, transferred to us certain intellectual property rights with respect to Virexxa, and the worldwide rights to develop, market and license Virexxa for certain uses, except for excluded uses within the Commonwealth of Independent States (CIS) in exchange for, among others, 3,378,788 shares of our common stock.
 Virexxa is a Phase II oncology drug candidate which is under investigation for the treatment of certain endometrial cancers.
 As part of this total consideration, we also acquired Kevelt's U.S. Orphan Drug designation for the use of Virexxa in the treatment of progesterone receptor negative endometrial cancer in conjunction with progesterone therapy.